 Ulcerative Colitis Treatment

-Our Ulcerative Colitis treatment addresses the underlying issues and not just the symptoms.
+Our Ulcerative Colitis treatment at our Guardian featured clinic addresses the underlying issues and not just the symptoms.
 Treatment is tailored to meet each patient’s unique needs.

 Ulcerative Colitis (UC) is a very uncomfortable and debilitating condition.
 It affects the colon and rectum and usually involves just the innermost lining (mucosa) of the gut wall.
 It presents as continuous areas of inflammation and ulceration, with no segments of normal tissue.
 During the 20th Century, there was a significant increase in Ulcerative Colitis and it currently affects between 1 and 2 million people in the America.
 The figure for the UK has been estimated at 243 per 100,000.
 There is compelling evidence that environmental factors are far more important than genetic factors in Ulcerative Colitis.
 The most common symptoms of ulcerative colitis are abdominal pain and bloody diarrhoea.
 Patients also may experience anaemia, fatigue, weight loss, loss of appetite, rectal bleeding, skin lesions and joint pain.